 What are the symptoms of Wiskott-Aldrich syndrome?

 Thrombocytopenia may be present from birth and cause prolonged bleeding from the umbilical cord.
 Thrombocytopenia also causes petechiae (pinpoint bleeding into the skin) and bruises (ecchymoses) which may occur without injury.
-Thromboctopaenia may also result in oral and nose bleeds, intestinal and intracranial bleeding.
+Thrombocytopenia may also result in oral, and nose bleeds intestinal and intracranial bleeding.
 Bleeding may be life-threatening.

 Immunodeficiency may affect both T and B lymphocyte function.
 Immune deficiency increases the risk and frequency of a wide range of infections including discharging ears, bacterial or viral pneumonia, bacterial skin infections and herpes simplex (cold sore virus) infections.
 Opportunistic lung infection with Pneumocystis jiroveci can occur.